-New orders for US manufactured durable goods excluding transportation fell 0.3 percent from a month earlier in November 2018, following an upwardly revised 0.4 percent gain in October.
-Durable Goods Orders Ex Transportation in the United States averaged 0.25 percent from 1992 until 2018, reaching an all time high of 7.50 percent in March of 2004 and a record low of -6.80 percent in April of 2011.
+New orders for US manufactured durable goods excluding transportation edged down 0.1 percent from a month earlier in January 2019, following an upwardly revised 0.3 percent growth in December and missing market expectations of a 0.1 percent rise.
+Durable Goods Orders Ex Transportation in the United States averaged 0.25 percent from 1992 until 2019, reaching an all time high of 7.50 percent in March of 2004 and a record low of -6.80 percent in April of 2011.